irsbugs/cmrt/Simulation Website Python2.7.5.md

 The Simulation Website is hosted on Ubuntu 24.04 distro which is currently supported and includes Python 3.12.
 Thus, to write Python programs on the Simulation Website that will also run on `cmrailtrail.org.au`, it is necessary to install `Python 2.7.5`.

 Python 2.7.5 is no longer available as a debian distribution from the Ubuntu repository.
-The source code for Python 2.7.5 may be downloaded from: https://www.python.org/downloads/release/python-275/
+The various source code versions for Python 2.7.5 may be downloaded from: https://www.python.org/downloads/release/python-275/

 The Gzipped source-code tar ball of Python 2.7.5 is downloadable from: https://www.python.org/ftp/python/2.7.5/Python-2.7.5.tgz